BlogPhrase meaning guide

 Before:

 Dear John, Attached is the revised quotation.
-Please check and revert meaning you agree with the terms.
+Please check and revert once you agree to the terms.
 Regards, Sarah

 After: